This method became popular in the West when Bhagwan Shree Rajneesh (Osho) wrote about it in Dynamics of Meditation.

 Numerous mental health conditions like ADHD and anxiety are correlated to increases in erratic eye movement.

 This is a question that yogis were interested in answering.
-And they discovered that by focusing the eyes and holding them still it is possible to relax the mind.
+And they discovered that by focusing the eyes and holding them still it is possible to relax and focus the mind.
 Hence why candle gazing benefits us.